Studyo/openlynk/README.md

 This is the first draft of the spec, using a terse bullet-list format instead of prose to get the main ideas on paper.
 Also, Studyo is referred explicitely in certain cases.

+## Feedback

+This spec is not set in stone yet and feedback is more than welcome.
+Comments and suggestions can be submitted and discussed via [Github Issues](https://github.com/Studyo/openlynk/issues), and edits can be suggested via pull requests.

 ## Pasted URLs with auto-format

 * All resources defined in Openlynk end up as URLs with a representation embedded in the host